-The Apprentice Interpreter Course consists of one day of geology, ecology, and history, and one day of introduction to the interpretation
+The Apprentice Interpreter Course consists of one day of geology, ecology, and history, and one day of interpretation.

-Currently, this course is a Canadian Rockies (Banff, Canmore, Kootenay, Yoho, and Jasper) based course.
-It will introduce you to effective interpretation skills, local natural history, and human history, along with national park management.
+The two-day course will introduce you to effective interpretation skills, while also teaching you about the Rockies area geology, ecology, human history, and national park management.
 It is a great place to start your journey as an interpretive guide working in this region.